gabe-ng/project3/README.md

 ## Existing Features

-* User account creation/storage with password hasing
+* User account creation/storage with password hashing
 * User authentication via json web tokens on sign in or sign up
 * Default user profile images with the option to upload and store new ones
 * Scrollable post feed that users can post to/comment on existing posts